Polymathh/TotoPal/README.md

-# TotoPal
-TotoPal is a playful, baby-friendly e-commerce platform designed to provide parents with must-have essentials for their little ones.
-Our mission is to make parenting easier by offering high-quality, safe, and convenient baby products—starting with our flagship baby toilet seat.
+TotoPal A Baby-Friendly Essentials for Hassle-Free Parenting TotoPal is an e-commerce platform focused on providing essential baby products, starting with our baby toilet seat.
+Designed with safety, comfort, and convenience in mind, TotoPal aims to make parenting easier by offering high-quality, parent-approved products.

+Tech Stack
+Backend: Django (Python)

+Frontend: HTML, CSS, JavaScript

+Database: MySQL

+Features
+✅ User-friendly shopping experience – Browse, select, and purchase with ease.
+✅ Secure user authentication – Sign up and log in securely.
+✅ Product catalog – View product details, images, and pricing.
+✅ Cart & Checkout – Add products to the cart and complete purchases.
+✅ Admin Dashboard – Manage products, orders, and users.